 12- Create a homemade degreaser solution to clean your stove.

 Did you get grease all over the stove surface?
-Fill a spray bottle 3/4 full with hot water, then add juice from one lemon and fill the rest with vinegar.
-After stove cools, spray the solution directly on greasy areas.
+Fill a spray bottle 3/4 full with hot water, add juice from one lemon and fill the rest with vinegar.
+After the stove cools, spray the solution directly on greasy areas.
 Immediately, use a paper towel to wipe the melting grease off the stove surface.

 13- Keep your food warm:

-Use a COOLER to keep your food warm when it is cooked, but not ready to serve (like a pie or rolls)
+Use a COOLER to keep your food warm when it is cooked but not ready to serve (like a pie or rolls)

 14- No more room in the fridge?